kanyewesternfront/kanyewesternfront.github.io/_posts/2018-09-09-creating-a jekyllsite.md

 Make sure to read through the instructions contained in the README file before you edit them out.
 There is good information on how to use Markdown, how to edit, and how to change your theme.

 Good luck!

+For a more advanced way of creating a Jekyll site with themes, [go on to my next post!]({{ site.github.url }}/blog/creating-a-jekyllsite2.html)